Houston vs Miami (FL) Players to Watch - Sweet 16

 Houston's Last Game

-On Saturday, in its most recent game, Houston beat Auburn 81-64.
-With 26 points, Tramon Mark was its leading scorer.
+Houston won its most recent game against Auburn, 81-64, on Saturday.
+Tramon Mark was its leading scorer with 26 points.

 |Name